priviere/PPBstats/README.md

 -   To study response of germplasm over several locations for selection:
     -   AMMI and GGE,
     -   bayesian hierarchical model G×E.

-    In this section, several models are proposed for specific research
-    questions:
 -   To study specific research questions on one farm or more
     -   response to selection
     -   local adaptation with two models: home away and local foreign